If you have a paid account on PythonAnywhere, you can set up websites on a

 how far the propagation has got.

 If your CNAME is still not working after a couple of hours, you should double-check your setup.
-If you can't work out what is wrong, email us at firstname.lastname@example.org, including a screenshot of the settings as you have configured them on your registrar's DNS setup page.
+If it all looks OK, but the site isn't working, check out our DNS troubleshooting page.

 Recommended: set up HTTPS for a secure site.